 All AAP students are required to activate their Hopkins email address.
-All official communications from AAP and Johns Hopkins University will be sent to this address, including, but not limited to, class assignments, billing information and emergency notifications.
+All official communications from AAP and Johns Hopkins University will be sent to this address, including, but not limited to, class assignments, billing information, and emergency notifications.
 For step-by-step instructions to activate your Outlook Live email and to learn to forward your JHU email to another address, visit the Johns Hopkins Information Technology tutorial.

-3. Register for your first class.
 Please be sure to look at your academic program requirements on the program website before registering.

 Visit the MBS Direct online store to begin purchasing your textbooks.
 The bookstore opens 4 weeks before the start of the semester/term.
 If your book is not listed at that time, no textbook information has been entered by the instructor.
 If that is the case, keep checking back as information is updated daily before the semester start.
 Orders can also be placed by phone 800-325-3252 or fax 800-499-0143.